-reading time: 3 minutes- / -audience: leaders, teams and team members-

 Everybody talks about leaders and leadership.
 But what about teamship?
 I believe that company culture and performance has much to do with the team.
 It is important to know that one cannot claim leadership; a team grants it to you.
 Therefore, the relationship with the team and the relationships within the team are key to success.

-The larger the teams, the larger the complexity is of actually being a team.
-I will spare you a conversation about what a team is, but there is one element which I would like to discuss: collective action.
+The larger the teams, the larger the complexity is of actually being a team, and how harder it is to achieve collective action.

 But what about the team in total, so including the leader?
 The team is with more people and should not delegate all responsibility to only one person, the leader – this is not what granting leadership is about.